qcif/cvmfs-setup-example/README.md

 The _monitor-file.sh_ script can be used to detect when a file changes in the client, instead of manually waiting for it to change.

+## Configuring repositories from multiple organisations

+To use repositories from more than one organisation, configure the proxies and clients to support them.

+### Proxy for multiple organisations

+To support multiple organisations, provide **all** the Stratum 1 hosts to the _cvmfs-proxy-setup.sh_ script.

+The proxy does not make a distinction between which Stratum 1 host is used for which organisation's repositories.

+### Client for multiple organisations

+To support multiple organisations, run the _cvmfs-client-setup.sh_ script multiple times: once for each organisation.
+Configure only one organisation per run.
+That is, the Stratum 1 hosts and repositories must be for the same organisation.

+The client does require the repositories to be associated with their correct Statum 1 hosts.

 ## Requirements

 ### Supported distributions